zestedesavoir/latex-template/README.md

 ## Other images formats

-To be abble to use GIF and SVG images in your documents, two extra programs are needed:
+To be able to use GIF and SVG images in your documents, two extra programs are needed:

 + [librsvg](https://github.com/GNOME/librsvg), which uses cairo to convert svg to pdf, and is available under the name `librsvg2-bin` in many package managers ;
 + The `convert` program, part of the [imagemagick](http://www.imagemagick.org/) tools suite, to convert GIF to PNG.
 It is probably also available in your package manager.

+## Package installation

+If you are a developer wanting to help, you can clone this package anywhere and just use the Makefile to run the tests (see [`CONTRIBUTING.md`](./CONTRIBUTING.md)).

+To use this package normally, you need to clone it into your `TXMFHOME` directory (you can know to which location it corresponds by running `kpsewhich -var-value TEXMFHOME`) and then run `texhash`.

+This repo uses submodules.
+After clone this repo, in root folder of the project, execute this command to download the submodules: `git submodule update --init --recursive`.

+Note that this package requires `lualatex` to be called with the `-shell-escape` option (because of minted).

 # Testing and using

 The different macros and environment are defined in [`zmdocument.cls`](./zmdocument.cls) and documented in [`documentation.md`](./documentation.md).
-This file can be placed in the same directory as the `.tex` file (or in [your `texmf` directory](http://www.math.illinois.edu/~ajh/tex/tips-customstyles.html)).

 Here is a skeleton on what your LaTeX document should contain:

 ```latex